 Chronic Stress, Trauma, Mental Health and Addiction– 1 – 2 hours, Elimination of Bias

-Vicarious Trauma, Compassion Fatigue and Self-Care in the Legal Profession – 1 hour, Professional Development.
+Vicarious Trauma, Compassion Fatigue and Self-Care in the Legal Profession – 1 hour, Standard.
 Lawyers are in the only profession where members regularly deal with traumatized clients but do not talk about the effect that trauma can have on them.
+This program will discuss types of trauma, the impact of others’ trauma, our risks and what to watch for.
+Participants will learn self-care techniques that will lessen the impact of our exposure and help us to develop resilience.
+Information on resources available to all Minnesota lawyers is provided.

 LCL can work with organizations to develop customized programs.
 In addition to those described above, some recent programs include: